 Human Trafficking and Regulating Prostitution

-Keywords: Prostitution, sex trafficking, contemporary slavery, marriage, criminalization
+Keywords: Prostitution, trafficking, contemporary slavery, illegal goods, organ market